P1n3appleBuns/Vehicle-Backup-Sensor/README.md

 ## Quick Start
 1. Connect all sensors and relay as shown above.
-2. Upload the Arduino code to the ESP32.
+2. Upload the Arduino code to the microcontroller.
-3. Open the Blynk app, add the widgets, and link virtual pins (V0–V4).
+3. Connect all components to respective pins
-4. Power the ESP32 and check Serial Monitor for sensor readings.
+4. Power the microcontroller and check Serial Monitor for sensor readings.
-5. Use the Blynk dashboard to monitor and manually water your plant.
+5. Adjust thresholds and test to see if it works.